Income Tax Folio S3-F9-C1, Lottery Winnings, Miscellaneous Receipts, and Income (and Losses) from Crime

 1.40 If a recovery occurs after the end of the year in which a loss has been allowed, whether by restitution from the wrongdoer or through insurance, the amount of recovery is income in the year in which it is received, or the year in which it became receivable, whichever is earlier.

 1.41 Where a taxpayer incurs a loss of a capital asset through theft or embezzlement, any compensation received for such property represents proceeds of disposition by virtue of the definition of proceeds of disposition in section 54.
-The date of disposition of the property, as well as the date on which such proceeds become receivable by the taxpayer, must be determined in accordance with subsection 44(2), which is discussed in Interpretation Bulletin IT-259R4, Exchange of Property.
+The date of disposition of the property, as well as the date on which such proceeds become receivable by the taxpayer, must be determined in accordance with subsection 44(2), which is discussed in Income Tax Folio S3-F3-C1, Replacement Property.
 However, where no such proceeds are received for property unlawfully taken, a disposition of the property is considered to have occurred on the date on which the loss of the property was discovered.

 Fraudulent investment schemes